 Apache initially released Apache Log4j version 2.15.0 to patch the vulnerability.
 However, this version only worked with Java 8.
 Users of earlier versions needed to apply and re-apply temporary mitigations.
 At the time of publication, Apache released version 2.16.0 and advised users to update their potentially affected library as quickly as possible.

-Other mitigation strategies such as virtual patching and utilizing an intrusion detection/prevention system (IDS/IPS) are strongly encouraged.
+Other mitigation strategies such as virtual patching and utilising an intrusion detection/prevention system (IDS/IPS) are strongly encouraged.
 Virtual patching shields the vulnerability from further exploitation, while IDS/IPS inspects ingress and egress traffic for suspicious behavior.